alonfai/packaging/Readme.md

 Runs the app in the development/watch mode.

-The app comes with a sample information file inside `data/example_input`.
-To see the outcome of this in your console, please apply the following steps:
+This repo comes with a sample file inside [data/example_input](./data/example_input).
+To see the outpu of this in your console, please apply the following steps:

 1. Add .env file for reading environment variables inside your app.
-2. add `NODE_ENV=development` inside your .env file.
+2. add `NODE_ENV=development` inside this .env file.
-3. Run `yarn start` inside your local bash environment.
+3. Run `yarn start` inside your local environment.

-This will then attempt to read the `data/example_input` file and displayed inside your console the output for the given input packs, plus storing these inside `data/data-output` file.
+This will then attempt to read the `data/example_input` file and display the output for the given packs, plus storing the outcome inside **`data/data-output`** file.

 ## `yarn test`